seapath/cockpit-cluster-vm-management/README.md

 # cockpit-cluster-vm-management

-This is a [Cockpit](https://cockpit-project.org/) plugin to manage Virtual Machines (VM) on a Seapath cluster.
+This is a [Cockpit](https://cockpit-project.org/) plugin to manage Virtual Machines (VM) on a SEAPATH cluster.

 Features of the plugin:
 - Perform operations on deployed VM (Start, Stop, Enable, Disable, Restart, Migrate, Snapshot, Remove)